PinataMostGrim/hashutil/readme.md

 usage: hashutil_cli.py [-h] [--list] [--file] [--compare COMPARE | --quiet]
                        algorithm input

-Calculates hash digests for strings and files using various algorithms.
+Calculates hash digests for strings and files using different algorithms.

 positional arguments:
   algorithm             Algorithm to use when calculating the input argument's